gzachariadis/Blacklist/README.md

   <i align="center"> Block-lists, regex & domains focused on Tracking, Malware & Advertisements</i>
   <br>
   <br>
-  <i align="center">🛡️ Domains on Adlists - 22,819,556</i>
+  <i align="center">Domains on Adlists - 22,819,556</i>
 </p>
 <br>

-<p>An automated Python-backed repository for my Pi-hole blacklisting based on my current setup and featuring many well-known blocklists from reputable sources.Please use with caution, might include false-positives.
-Whitelisting will be necessary, for suggestions look at my <a href="https://codeberg.org/gzachariadis/Whitelist">Whitelist.</a></p>

 🎯 Purpose

 Originally, this project began as a personal endeavor to protect my own digital footprints.
-Having spend many hours, meticulously vetting blocklists, ensuring they met high standards for reducing the likelihood of being tracked or encountering malicious content, I came to recognize the broader need for such a resource, so I decided to share my collection with the world, making it easier for everyone to enjoy a safer and more private online experience.
+Having spend many hours, meticulously vetting blocklists, ensuring reducing the likelihood of being tracked or exposing my network to malicious content, I came to recognize the broader need for such a resource, so I decided to share my collection with the world, making it easier for everyone to enjoy a safer and more private online experience.

 Currently, this repository is a virtual backup for my configuration, vetted and upgraded over-time by an automated script.